Getting Started with Rubrics

 Checks added to individual cells inside the rubric then correspond to that category and level.

-If a service passes all of the checks in a level, then the service “passes” that level.
-For example, if a service passed all of the checks in the Bronze column, then it is considered a Bronze service.
-If a service passes all of the checks in the Silver column, in addition to the checks in the Bronze column, then it would be a Silver service.
-To learn more about how services are graded, check out the Maturity Report documentation.
+If a component passes all of the checks in a level, then the service “passes” that level.
+For example, if a component passed all of the checks in the Bronze column, then it is considered a Bronze component.
+If a component passes all of the checks in the Silver column, in addition to the checks in the Bronze column, then it would be a Silver component.
+To learn more about how components are graded, check out the Maturity Report documentation.

 Getting Started